ceford/j4xdemos-data-jdocmanual/manuals/user/de/migration/updating-from-an-existing-version.md

   be replaced with the URL to your site.
 You should see the message {"status":false,"message":"Invalid login"} If you see anything else you are being forbidden from accessing this file.

-\* If you can access the file but extracting the update fails immediately there is a different server protection on your site which prevents the request to \`extract.php\` from being handled by that file.
+- If you can access the file but extracting the update fails immediately there is a different server protection on your site which prevents the request to \`extract.php\` from being handled by that file.
-Please contact your host about this. \* If you are using CloudFlare go to Rules and create a new Page Rule.
-Set the If URL Matches to
-\*/administrator/components/com_joomlaupdate/extract.php and Then The Settings Are to “Disable Security” and on a new line ”Cache Level”, ‘Bypass’.
+  Please contact your host about this.
+- If you are using CloudFlare go to Rules and create a new Page Rule.
+Set the If URL Matches to /administrator/components/com_joomlaupdate/extract.php and Then The Settings Are to “Disable Security” and on a new line ”Cache
+  Level”,‘Bypass’.
 Set the Order to First.
 Click on Save and Deploy.
-This ensures that CloudFlare will not try to block the update extraction. \* The update ZIP file is corrupt or truncated.
+This ensures that CloudFlare will not try to block the update extraction.
+- The
+  update ZIP file is corrupt or truncated.
 This could happen if downloading the update file failed with an error.
 Go back and retry.
-See also the previous section. \* If you are using upload and update i.e. you uploaded the update ZIP file yourself please make sure that you are using only the official Joomla Update ZIP files.
-The extraction script only supports a subset of the ZIP archive format used by the official update ZIP files. \* Did you run out of disk space?
-Please check the section above. \* Is the ownership and permissions of all files correct?
+See also the previous section.
+- If you are using upload and update i.e. you uploaded the update ZIP file yourself please make sure that you are using only the official Joomla Update ZIP files.
+The extraction script only supports a subset of the ZIP archive format used by the official update ZIP files.
+- Did you run out of disk space?
+Please check the section above.
+- Is the ownership and permissions of all files correct?
   Joomla needs write access to all of its files and folders.
 If unsure, ask your host.
 There is no specific set of “good” permissions!
-The permissions needed depend on the ownership of your files and which system user the web server runs under. \* Did you lose network connectivity or your network has very high latency?
-It's possible that the request fails because of that. \* The extraction takes place by making consecutive requests to the aforementioned extract.php file.
+The permissions needed depend on the ownership of your files and which system user the web server runs under.
+- Did you lose network
+  connectivity or your network has very high latency?
+It's possible that the request fails because of that.
+- The extraction takes place by making consecutive requests to the aforementioned extract.php file.
 Each request is set up to take between 3 and 4 seconds.
 The process repeats until the entirety of the update file has been extracted.
 On some servers this cadence of requests to the same file from the same IP address may trigger the server's security.
 On other servers it may trigger a different server protection, e.g. a maximum PHP time limit, a maximum CPU usage limit or another server timeout.
 On even fewer servers running on CloudLinux it could trigger a server memory outage situation if your server was already running low on memory.
 You need to contact your server about that; there is nothing you can do yourself to work around these server limitations.

 ### Finalising the update